nkcr/OSIA/README.md

 The application is composed of an aggregator, which periodically fetches the Instagram post, and an HTTP server that responds to HTTP queries.
-The Instagram token must be passed an an environment variable, and the aggregator fetch interval as a CLI argument with `--interval`.
+The Instagram token must be passed as an environment variable, and the aggregator fetch interval as a CLI argument with `--interval`.
 For example:

 ```sh